Hamiltonians Without Ultraviolet Divergence for Quantum Field Theories: Two Models of Non-Relativistic QFT

 \subsubsection{Original Hamiltonian}

 As our example of a (non-relativistic) Hamiltonian $H_\orig$, we take

 using the notation $\delta^3$ for the 3-dimensional Dirac delta function and \be y^n\setminus \vy_j = (\vy_1,\ldots,\vy_{j-1},\vy_{j+1},\ldots,\vy_n) \ee for the configuration of $n-1$ $y$-particles with the $j$-th particle removed; $E_0$ is the energy that must be expended for creating a $y$-particle (the ``$y$ rest energy''), and $g\in\RRR$ is a coupling constant (i.e., the ``charge'' of an $x$-particle).
+Instead of $\psi^{(m,n)}(x^m,y^n)$, we can also simply write $\psi(x^m,y^n)$, as the argument uniquely determines which sector of $\psi$ must be used; we sometimes find it useful to use the more explicit notation to make the relations to other sectors more easily visible.
 The first term in \eqref{Horigdef1} is the free fermion Hamiltonian $H_x\psi$, the second and third terms are the free boson Hamiltonian $H_y\psi$, and the third and fourth line together are the interaction Hamiltonian $H_\inter\psi$ responsible for the creation and annihilation of $y$-particles.
 In terms of creation and annihilation operators,

-with $^\dagger$ denoting the adjoint operator, and $a_{x,y}(\vq)$ the annihilation operators for an $x,y$-particle at location $\vq$ in position space, formally defined by
+with $^\dagger$ denoting the adjoint operator, and $a_{x}(\vq)$, $a_{y}(\vq)$ the annihilation operators for an $x,y$-particle at location $\vq$ in position space, formally defined by

 The combinatorial factors $\sqrt{m+1}$ and $m^{-1/2}$ arise from the fact that every configuration of $m$ $x$-particles occurs in $m!$ different permutations.
-Since the operators $a_{x,y}(\vq)$ contain the point evaluation of functions, they can actually be defined rigorously on a dense subspace of $\Hilbert$, while their adjoints are undefined for any nonzero $\psi$.
+Since the operators $a_{x,y}(\vq)$ contain the point evaluation of functions, they can actually be defined rigorously on a dense subspace of $\Hilbert$, while their adjoints are ill defined for any nonzero $\psi$.

-Model 1 is not Galilean covariant but a variant that is can be set up; it is defined, along with a version using IBCs, in \cite{TT15c}.
+Model 1 is not Galilean covariant but a modification that is can be set up \cite{LL67} and can be combined with IBCs \cite[Section~4.2]{bohmibc}.